 Q: Do I need individual life insurance if I have employer group life insurance?

 A: It is recommended that you also purchase individual life insurance.
 Group life insurance provided by your employer is usually not adequate for your family’s protection if you were to pass away.

 Q: What is a buy-sell life insurance for my business?

 A: Buy-sell life insurance is intended to provide buyout protection for partners in a business if one of the partners were to pass away.

 Q: What are the two kinds of buy-sell agreements you can purchase as a business owner?

 A: There are two types of buy-sell agreements you can choose from as business owners.
 A cross-purchase approach is when individuals purchase life insurance policies on the lives of all other business owners.
 This generally works best when there are three or fewer business owners of relatively equal age and health status.
 This option also provides the most favorable tax basis for the purchasing owners.

 With an entity purchase approach, the business purchases policies insuring the lives of each business owner.
 This strategy is simpler for businesses with greater than three owners and it equalizes premium paid for individuals of varying ages and health classes.
 Premiums are not tax deductible to the business and the death proceeds are received income tax-free, assuming IRS guidelines are met.

-Have additional Questions?
+Have additional questions about your life insurance or life insurance services?
 Schedule a call with Michael Romanello for a time that's convenient for you.